emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # The Echo Option {#echo}

-The Echo option is a server-driven challenge-response mechanism for CoAP.
+The Echo option is a lightweight server-driven challenge-response mechanism for CoAP, motivated by the need for a server to verify freshness of a request as described in {{req-fresh}}.
 The Echo option value is a challenge from the server to the client included in a CoAP response and echoed in one or more CoAP request.

 ## Option Format {#echo-format}